mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 The operators working with a cloud are impacted in the following ways:

-* The services (galera, redis, mongo, openstack-cinder-volume, VIPs, haproxy) will be managed as usual via `pcs`.
+* The services (galera, redis, openstack-cinder-volume, VIPs, haproxy) will be managed as usual via `pcs`.
 Pacemaker will monitor these services